 February, 7.
 Charles Dickens’s 14th birthday.

 February, 24.
 The Treaty of Yandabo is signed, ending the First Anglo-Burmese War.
-The First Burma War, which had began two years earlier primarily over the control of Northeastern India, was the first of three wars fought between the British and Burmese empires in the 19th century.
+The First Burma War, which had begun two years earlier primarily over the control of Northeastern India, was the first of three wars fought between the British and Burmese empires in the 19th century.

 March, 1 (Wednesday).
 Chunee (or Chuny), a famous elephant on public show at a menagerie in Exeter Exchange on London’s Strand is shot dead by soldiers after going mad.
 152 musket balls were said to have been fired in order to kill the animal, who was in considerable distress.